 The issue of bullying and injuries caused by fellow students is a bit murkier.
 But typically, a school may be on the legal hook if it had notice of a dangerous situation and failed to take reasonable steps to prevent foreseeable harm.

-Often cases involving injuries on school grounds turn on whether the injury was foreseeable.
-Negligence on the part of the school is most apparent in cases where the school knew of a specific danger but failed to take any precautionary measures.
-For example, a school that knew its monkey bars were structurally unsound but failed to do anything about it could be liable if a child is injured on a play structure, and it becomes clear that even cursory inspection of the structure would have revealed a defect or danger, the school would likely be on the legal hook for the child's injuries.
+Cases involving injuries on school grounds often turn on whether or not the injury was foreseeable.
+Negligence on the part of the school is most apparent in cases where the school knew of a specific danger but failed to take proper precautionary measures.
+For example, if a child is injured on a play structure, and it becomes clear that even cursory inspection of the structure would have revealed a defect or danger, the school would likely be on the legal hook for the child's injuries.
 Learn more about foreseeability and liability for injury.

 Some important exceptions often apply when it comes to a school's liability for a student's injuries.
 First, a school generally will not be liable for injuries that occur on school property outside school hours or outside school-sponsored events.
 For example, if on a Saturday morning a girl pushes a boy off the top of a school playground slide and the boy is injured, the school will not be liable.
 It had no responsibility to supervise children on the playground on Saturday morning if it was not sponsoring an event there at that time.
 This is especially true if efforts were made to keep people off school property during non-school hours (fencing and locked gates, for example).

 Another important exception to a school's liability for injuries involves organized sports.
-If a student twists an ankle while playing football, the parents of the child cannot sue the school for negligence because student athletes assume the normal risks involved in sports activities.
+If a student breaks an ankle while playing football, the parents of the child cannot usually sue the school for negligence because student athletes assume the normal risks involved in sports activities.